sanity-io/sanity/packages/@sanity/mutator/README.md

 ## @sanity/mutator

 [![Build Status](https://travis-ci.org/sanity-io/mutator.svg?branch=master)](https://travis-ci.org/sanity-io/mutator)

 ## Features

-- Sanity flavored jsonpath matching engine with flexible interface that plays well with React
+* Sanity flavored jsonpath matching engine with flexible interface that plays well with React
-- An implementation of the mutation operations of Sanity that can be applied to vanilla javascript objects, or through a flexible interface: any weird document representation you may require
+* An implementation of the mutation operations of Sanity that can be applied to vanilla javascript objects, or through a flexible interface: any weird document representation you may require
-- TODO: A model to track documents as they are mutated both locally and remotely through the real time query feature of Sanity
+* TODO: A model to track documents as they are mutated both locally and remotely through the real time query feature of Sanity
+* Note: If `patch.id` doesn't match `document._id`, the patch will be ignored during `apply`.

 ## Usage